code-quality-metrics/internal/blog/open-access.md

 # Open Access

-This is the story about the incredible effort and sacrifice some people endure so we can press a few keys and exercise our Human Right Access to information in a way our corrupt corporate governments consider illegal.
+This is the story about the incredible effort and sacrifice some people endure so we can press a few keys and exercise our Human Right Access to information.

 Alexandra Asanovna Elbakyan
 Science's Pirate Queen